Kymberly N. Pinder

 Kymberly N. Pinder is an American art historian, curator, and university administrator.
+She is the current dean of Yale School of Art, and is the first woman of color to hold this position.

-Education and Career
+Education and career

 She received her PhD from Yale University in Art History in 1995.
 Pinder has taught and served in administrative roles at the University of New Mexico (Dean of the College of Fine Arts), the School of the Art Institute of Chicago (Professor, Chair of the Department of Art History, Theory and Criticism and Director of the Graduate Program), and Middlebury College.
 Starting in April 2020, Pinder served as the Acting President at MassArt.
 Before taking on the position of Acting President at MassArt, she held the positions of provost and senior vice president of academic affairs.
 In addition to her role at MassArt, Dr. Pinder is a Boston Public Art Commission member.
 In June 2021, it was announced that Pinder would be heading the Yale School of Art as its new dean.
 Pinder will be the first woman of color and only second woman ever to hold this position in Yale's history.
 She is the first Black female dean in Yale University's history.